 2. Time Complexity: O(n)

-So the approach we follow is to start with the initial sum and at each node keep decreasing that sum by the node value.
+We are given a sum initially in the problem statement.
+At each node keep decreasing that sum by the node value.
 Then for each node we check if the sum has reached and it’s a leaf node.
 If yes we can return a boolean.
 So this approach has the benefit that we don’t have to pass the current sum and we can just work with a boolean return type.

 - **** Construct Tree from given Inorder and Preorder traversals.